-So, your normally oh-so-laid-back dog has started to scratch himself silly and it looks like he might have a bad case of fleas.
-The only real problem is that the only place you have let him go outside and play is in the backyard.
-The only thing out there is an acre of lawn-- can dogs get fleas from grass?
+So, your normally oh-so-laid-back dog has started to scratch constantly and it looks like there may be a bad case of fleas.
+The only real problem is that the only place you have let your pooch go outside and play is in the backyard.
+The only thing out there is an acre of lawn.
+Can dogs get fleas from grass?

 Can Dogs Get Fleas from Grass?